The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 # Or whatever your system uses to open up your code editor
 ```

 That's pretty much the command line setup for any node project.
 Now, **you don't actually need any of that because all we're using today is HTML, CSS, and JS**, but it's good to get in the habit of doing this!
-Today we need no node_modules or anything like that, so we can skip that step.
+Today we don't need node_modules or anything like that, so we can skip that step.

 Instead, all we need today is to make some files in this diagnostic-lab directory: